opengovsg/formsg-javascript-sdk/README.md

 const formsg = require('@opengovsg/formsg')()

 // This is where your domain is hosted, and should match
-// the URI supplied to FormSGin the form dashboard const POST_URI = 'https://my-domain.com/submissions'
+// the URI supplied to FormSG in the form dashboard const POST_URI = 'https://my-domain.com/submissions'

 // Your form's secret key downloaded from FormSG upon form creation